ibm-cloud-docs/containers/cs_troubleshoot_storage.md

     </tr>
     <tr>
       <td><code>Your order will exceed the maximum number of storage volumes allowed.
 Please contact Sales</code></td>
-      <td>Every {{site.data.keyword.cloud_notm}} account is set up with a maximum number of storage instances that can be created.
-By creating the PVC, you exceed the maximum number of storage instances. </td>
+      <td>Every {{site.data.keyword.cloud_notm}} account is set up with a maximum number of file and block storage instances that can be created.
+By creating the PVC, you exceed the maximum number of storage instances.
+For more information about the maximum number of volumes that you can create and how to retrieve the number of volumes in your account, see the documentation for [file](/docs/infrastructure/FileStorage?topic=FileStorage-managinglimits) and [block](/docs/infrastructure/BlockStorage?topic=BlockStorage-managingstoragelimits) storage.</td>
       <td>To create a PVC, choose from the following options. <ul><li>Remove any unused PVCs.</li><li>Ask the {{site.data.keyword.cloud_notm}} account owner to increase your storage quota by [opening a support case](/docs/get-support?topic=get-support-getting-customer-support).</li></ul> </td>
     </tr>
     <tr>